How to Settle Debts with Collection Agencies

 Use the threat of bankruptcy.
 It will be in your best interest if the creditor believes that you have very little money and you are teetering on the edge of bankruptcy.
 You should approach each creditor as though this is their last chance to compromise, and get something out of your debt, before you declare bankruptcy and they get nothing.

-Negotiate Your Credit Rating With the Creditor
+Negotiate Your Credit Rating with the Creditor

 The next thing you should do is negotiate your credit rating with the creditor.
 This is very important as a "paid" collection is as negative to your credit rating as an "unpaid collection."
 All your negotiation efforts and hard cold cash will do nothing to rebuild your credit report if you neglect to negotiate your credit rating in the process.
-Here's how to do it.